cameronjdavis/cc_shopping_java/README.md

 ## Tests

-To compile and run tests with ant run `ant test`
+Compile and run tests with `ant test`

-The test results can be seen at https://travis-ci.org/cameronjdavis/cc_shopping_java
+The test results can also be seen at https://travis-ci.org/cameronjdavis/cc_shopping_java

 The test file `tests/cc_shopping_java/tests/RealWorldTest.java` contains two examples of how the code could be used in production.